 - Show and keep evidence of efforts to realise assets.

 - Market properties asap.

-Contact Glen Henry of Cartwright King for specialised advice in relation to Confiscation Orders or the Proceeds of Crime Act.
-You can contact the team on 0808 168 5550 or email firstname.lastname@example.org and we'll call you back.
+Contact Cartwright King for specialised advice in relation to Confiscation Orders or the Proceeds of Crime Act.
+You can contact the team by either calling us, or emailing us using the contact form below.

 All advice is correct at time of publication.